Workday and Duo have partnered to offer Duo's MFA authentication as part of Workday's conditional authentication policies.

 A user with only a hardware token assigned as the sole authentication method may not log in, and will receive an error from Workday.
-Assign a phone to the user and they can then complete authentication with a token passcode.
+Assign a mobile phone to the user and they can then complete authentication with a token passcode.

-The Workday authentication prompt respects authentication method policy restrictions, but then enrollment process does not.
+The Workday authentication prompt respects authentication method policy restrictions, but the enrollment process does not.
 To avoid a scenario where users enroll devices that may not then be used to authenticate due to policy restrictions, consider using another Duo enrollment method, like bulk enrollment or directory sync.

 Policy settings based on user IP address, such as User Location, Authorized Networks, or Anonymous Networks, do not apply to the Workday application.
 These policies do apply to Workday SSO configurations.